 Children who receive love through Physical Touch will appreciate cuddle time—maybe a story, singing songs together, or just sitting close watching a movie or playing a game.
 Boys who appreciate physical touch will enjoy a little wrestling match.
 When they get a little older, the same physical approaches may not work or may be uncomfortable.
 But an occasional hug, a touch on their shoulder or arm, or a pat on the back will be appropriate.

-If your child receives love through Receiving Gifts, consider the occasional card, a balloon bouquet left at a school locker or putting a treat in their school backpack.
+If your child receives love through Receiving Gifts, consider the occasional card, a balloon bouquet left in a school locker or putting a treat in their school backpack.
 Make sure you express your love verbally or in writing with the gift.
-This can be overdone and thus become meaningless; but remembering his or her love language with occasional and personal gifts will create good loving experiences.
+This can be overdone and thus become meaningless, but remembering his or her love language with occasional and personal gifts will create good loving experiences.

 Children who have Acts of Service as a love language will best appreciate your doing little things for them.
 If they dislike doing the dishes, get up and do the dishes, and tell her that you love her while you do it.
 If she has a special interest, learn more about it so you can participate with her.
 Anything that is a sacrifice of time on your part will be a loving message.